 Specializes in complex business formation, international business structures, agreements and negotiations; business and real estate litigation, arbitration and mediations; estate planning and probate and trust litigation; real estate developments, construction.

 Reported Cases: Diamond vs. Connolly, upholding the constitutionality of Mechanics Liens and Stop Notices in United States Supreme Court (1976); Outdoor Services, Inc. vs. Pabagold, Inc., binding to arbitration third party beneficiaries of a contract containing an arbitration clause in the California Court of Appeals (1986).

-Founder of Blue Water Foundation (http://www.bluewaterfoundation.org/); Founding Board Member of Institute for One World Health (http://www.oneworldhealth.org/); Founding Board Member of The A2A Alliance(http://www.adversity2advocacy.org/);Past Board President of Urban Pioneer Experiential Academy, a San Francisco Public Charter School; Secretary and Board Member of Supporters of the San Francisco Police Department Wilderness Program, a foundation for the San Francisco Police Department which develops and funds wilderness activities for youth (http://www.sfpdwilderness.com/); Founder of Criminal Legal Aid Collective; Member of over twenty other boards, both for profit and non profit purposes; United States Coast Guard Licensed Captain.
+Founder of Blue Water Foundation (http://www.bluewaterfoundation.org/); Founding Board Member of Institute for One World Health now part of PATH (http://www.path.org/); Founding Board Member of The A2A Alliance(http://www.adversity2advocacy.org/);Past Board President of Urban Pioneer Experiential Academy, a San Francisco Public Charter School; Secretary and Board Member of Supporters of the San Francisco Police Department Wilderness Program, a foundation for the San Francisco Police Department which develops and funds wilderness activities for youth (http://www.sfpdwilderness.com/); Founder of Criminal Legal Aid Collective; Member of over twenty other boards, both for profit and non profit purposes; United States Coast Guard Licensed Captain.